Mexico "Buen Fin" sales up by nearly a third

 Mexican consumer confidence also rebounded in October after slumping for two months.

-ANTAD is made up of about 100 of the country’s largest retailers, including Wal-Mart’s Mexican subsidiary, Wal-Mex WALMEXV.MX, Soriana (SORIANAB.MX) and Chedraui (CHDRAUIB.MX).
+ANTAD is made up of about 100 of the country’s largest retailers, including Wal-Mart’s Mexican subsidiary, Wal-Mex , Soriana and Chedraui.